timathom/marc2linkedart/supertypes/supertype.md

 * **Taxonomy RDF**
   * RDF ([supertype.rdf](supertype.rdf))
 ### Description
-The LUX Supertype Vocabulary is a controlled vocabulary used to classify record-level resources in the LUX discovery environment.
+The LUX Supertype Taxonomy is a controlled vocabulary used to classify record-level resources in the LUX discovery environment.

 ## Table of Contents